This page will be updated regularly as new information is available.

 - Have you had a fever of 100.4°F/38°C in the past three days?

-- Do you have a cough, sneezing, sore throat, headache, shortness of breath, or difficulty breathing?
+- Do you have a cough, sneezing, sore throat, headache, shortness of breath, difficulty breathing or headache?

-- Have you been in close contact with anyone who has or is suspected of having the coronavirus?
-(Close contact here means less than 6 feet away for 15 minutes or more.)
+- Have you been in close contact (less than six feet away for 15 minutes or more) with anyone who

 Q: Are OrthoVirginia and Ortho On Call open and seeing patients?